jundalisay/superb/content/en/research/poincare/science/chapter-13.md

 The most remarkable electro-dynamical experiments are those in which continuous rotations are produced, and which are called unipolar induction experiments.

 A magnet may turn around its axis.
 A current passes first through a fixed wire and then enters the magnet by the pole N, for instance, passes through half the magnet, and emerges by a sliding contact and re-enters the fixed wire.
 The magnet then begins to rotate continuously.

 This is Faraday’s experiment.

 How is it possible?

 If it were a question of two circuits of invariable form, C fixed and C 0 movable about an axis, the latter would never take up a position of continuous rotation; in fact, there is an electro-dynamical potential; there must therefore be a position of equilibrium when the potential is a maximum.

 Continuous rotations are therefore possible only when the circuit C 0 is composed of two parts—one fixed, and the other movable about an axis, as in the case of Faraday’s experiment.

 Here again it is convenient to draw a distinction.

 The passage from the fixed to the movable part, or vice versâ, may take place either by simple contact, the same point of the movable part remaining constantly in contact with the same point of the fixed part, or by sliding contact, the same point of the movable part coming successively into contact with the different points of the fixed part.

 It is only in the second case that there can be continuous rotation.

-This is what then happens:—the system tends to take up a position of equilibrium; but, when at the point of reaching that position, the sliding contact puts the moving part in contact with a fresh point in the fixed part; it changes the connexions and therefore the conditions of equilibrium, so that as the position of equilibrium is ever eluding, so to speak, the system which is trying to reach it, rotation may take place indefinitely.
+This is what then happens:

+The system tends to take up a position of equilibrium; but, when at the point of reaching that position, the sliding contact puts the moving part in contact with a fresh point in the fixed part.

+It changes the connexions and therefore the conditions of equilibrium, so that as the position of equilibrium is ever eluding, so to speak, the system which is trying to reach it, rotation may take place indefinitely.

 Ampère admits that the action of the circuit on the movable part of C 0 is the same as if the fixed part of C 0 did not exist, and therefore as if the current passing through the movable part were an open current.